The $1.6m super limit isn’t just what clients can transfer – it is their total limit – explains Alan Hartstein.

 If an individual exceeds the balance cap on June 30 of the previous financial year they will not be able to make non-concessional contributions to their super balance in the next financial year.
 While individuals can exceed the cap in their super account it means certain concessions are not available to them.

 Financial advisers need to be vigilant that their clients manage their total super balance as they may be unable to make non-concessional contributions.
-A possible strategy could be to contribute super in the name of the spouse.
+A possible alternate strategy could be to contribute super in the name of the spouse.

 ANZ technical services manager Mark Gleeson says the changes to the total super balance rules will have a big impact on the non-concessional contributions cap.